Moving to Saudi Arabia: Relocation Guide for Doctors

 • Renowned for: Oncology, organ transplantation, genetic diseases

-• Features: Advanced research facilities, cutting-edge technology
+• Features: Advanced research facilities, modern technology

 2. King Abdulaziz Medical City (Riyadh)